 Kalamazoo NBC affiliate Target 8 launched an investigation into nursing home deaths in Michigan after speaking with Bynum about the case.
 It uncovered 12 nursing home deaths within the past three years, with causes as varied as inadequate treatment of bedsores to failure to perform CPR on dying patients.

 McGrews family decided that the fine decided by the state was not enough, and took Heartland to court.
 The home settled a lawsuit brought by the family for $900,000.
 Heartland refused to discuss the circumstances surrounding McGrews death, but did say it was an isolated event that had been addressed.

 David LaLumia, president and CEO of the Health Care Association of Michigan, notes that the nursing home industry is a large system, and blames the sheer number of skilled hours provided in part for the amount of human error that can be expected to occur.

 As the largest nursing home abuse law firm in Wisconsin, Pitman, Sicula, Kyle & Dentice are proud to represent the victims of these cases and always fight for the MAXIMUM amount of compensation available.

-If your loved one has been hurt in a nursing home, or if you suspect abuse, call PKSD today at 877-877-2228 or fill out our free online evaluation form.
+If your loved one has been hurt in a nursing home, or if you suspect abuse, call a Milwaukee personal injury attorney from PKSD today at 877-877-2228 or fill out our free online evaluation form.